Ashurst Lake Master Fishing Report & Tactical Guide

 Sleeper Pick: Northern Pike

-Ashurst Lake harbors a population of illegally introduced Northern Pike that grow to staggering proportions (sometimes exceeding 20 pounds) by gorging on the state's trout stockings.
-Because AZGFD wants these invasive predators eradicated, there are no limits on them.
-They are currently patrolling the developing weedlines and shallow flats, looking for sluggish baitfish and juvenile trout.
+Ashurst Lake harbors a population of illegally introduced Northern Pike that grow to staggering proportions by gorging on the state's trout stockings.
+Because these apex predators are invasive and highly detrimental to the managed trout population, they are unlimited in bag size and must be harvested.
+Many visiting anglers completely overlook this trophy potential, focusing entirely on trout while massive pike patrol the developing weedlines looking for a high-protein meal.

 Baitfish & Forage Report